Luganodes/nebctl/README.md

 nebctl generate myClient0 --groups users --no-admin yes
 ```
 > Note down the password and send the user the config file along with the password <br>
-> for nebctl pull to work, host an http server in the ~/.nebctl/archive folder
+> for nebctl
+to work, host an http server in the ~/.nebctl/archive folder

 5. Import nebctl config on user client machine
 ```sh